tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 - Manage Numbers

-This servivce is used to define user specific number for sandbox usage.
+This service is used to define user specific number for sandbox usage.

 Request :